7 steps to create an impactful customer service philosophy

 Consistency is crucial to customer satisfaction.
 Your brand should be consistent for the customers who interact with it, regardless of whether that’s via self-service, automation, or a direct representative.

-As you write your customer service philosophy, think about how your brand elements come into it.
+As you write your customer service philosophy, think about how your brand values and elements come into it.
 Your philosophy should cover how your brand is represented in customer service interactions across channels.
-This can be done by establishing your business’s tone, voice, and visuals.
+This can be done by establishing your brand's key fundamentals: tone, voice, and visuals.

 6. Create employee empowerment.

-Creating situations where employees are knowledgeable and empowered to provide solutions to your customers is key.
+Creating situations where employees are knowledgeable and empowered to provide solutions and serving people is key.
 This can be done by providing employees with enough product education to understand any questions or issues a customer might have.
+As your company grows you should consider professional development solutions for your team.

-Building trust with employees and allowing them autonomy to make customer service decisions can also eliminate the need for a rigid script, rules, or micromanagement.
-In turn, they can focus on satisfactorily supporting the customer with solutions, instead of copy that came from a script.
+Building trust with employees and allowing them autonomy to make customer service decisions and resolve issues can also eliminate the need for a rigid script, rules, or micromanagement.
+In turn, they can provide your customer with solutions, instead of copy that came from a script.

 7. Practice recognition, responsibility, and patience.

-How your business responds to customers’ needs will greatly impact their satisfaction and perception of your company values.
+How your business responds to customers’ needs will greatly impact customers' experience and perception of your company values.
 Recognizing what customers mean to your business and making them feel recognized and appreciated goes a long way.
 It pays off to take responsibility and provide the services and solutions your customers need.

 Communicate to your employees that customer service should be provided with patience and understanding.
 You may not be able to win every customer with your philosophy, but understanding when to persevere and when to let go is an important threshold to understand and apply gracefully.
 Encourage your employees to meet your customers with empathy and calmly aim to solve their problems.